 List Of Lactogenic Foods To Increase Breast Milk

 If you are experiencing a low breast milk supply, you may want to consider pumping up your diet.
-Here is a list of various lactogenic foods items that you can inculcate in your meals.
+Here is a list of various lactogenic food items that you can inculcate in your meals.
 A considerable increase in your intake of these breastmilk producing foods will show high-end results in no time:

 Easily found in Indian households, garlic is a very popular herb.
 On top of its flavorful taste, garlic has a range of benefits.
 These include its immunity-boosting power, ability to prevent heart diseases, and its healing capacity.
 Garlic is a brilliant lactogenic food but it can affect the taste and smell of the milk.
 Therefore, it should be consumed in moderation.

 How to consume: Indians have been a fan of garlic since time immemorable.
-You can add a spoonful of garlic paste to any vegetable or dishes.
+You can add a spoonful of garlic paste to any vegetable or dish.
 You can also make savory garlic chutney to go with meals.

 2. Green Leafy Vegetables